lelandbatey/configDebDev/helpFiles.md

 #### Stopping Access/Hotlinking Using .Htaccess by Checking the Referer ####
 To restrict access according to a websites referer, this is how the .htaccess needs to look like this:

     RewriteEngine On
     RewriteCond %{HTTP_REFERER} !^http://(.+\.)?allowedSite\.com/ [NC]
     RewriteCond %{HTTP_REFERER} !^$
     RewriteRule .* - [F]

 Mod_rewrite works by comparing the incoming referer against the specified (regular expression) rules for referers.
 If all of the (regular expression) rules return True, then it acts out the "RewriteRule".
 For example:

 	RewriteCond %{HTTP_REFERER} !^http://(.+\.)?allowedSite\.com/ [NC]

-		Returns TRUE if the referer does not come from "allowedSite.com"
+>> Returns TRUE if the referer does not come from "allowedSite.com"

 	RewriteCond %{HTTP_REFERER} !^$

-		Returns TRUE if the referer is not blank (null).
+>> Returns TRUE if the referer is not blank (null).

 It then applies the rule, which in this case is to deny access.

 #### Deleting Old Kernels from a Full /boot partition ####
 I have found that on my Ubuntu servers I frequently run out of space on my /boot partition.
 Normally you'd empty that out by using the "sudo apt-get autoremove" command, but it will fail because that partition is full and that partition is used as a temporary extraction point by apt-get.
 Here are the steps involved:
-    Use the command "dpkg -l | grep linux-image" to show a list of all installed linux kernels Use "uname -r" to show the current kernel
+> Use the command "dpkg -l | grep linux-image" to show a list of all installed linux kernels
+> Use "uname -r" to show the current kernel
-    Now you can remove and old kernels with the command "sudo apt-get purge linux-image-<kernel number here>" I recommend only getting rid of old kernels and only just enough to allow you to run "sudo apt-get autoremove"
+> Now you can remove and old kernels with the command "sudo apt-get purge linux-image-&lt;kernel number here&gt;"
+>> I recommend only getting rid of old kernels and only just enough to allow you to run "sudo apt-get autoremove"

 #### Using Bootstrap Javascript and Jquery ####
 I had gone into this trying to set up a simple dropdown for the frontpage of adrenl.in.
 However, I could not for the life of me figure out why the bootstrap javascript wasn't working.
 After tons of trial and error, this is what I eventually learned:

-    1. Placement of javascript "<script>" notifications matters.
+    1. Placement of javascript "&lt;script&gt;" notifications matters.
 These will not work if called in the "head", they must be called in the "body" of the page.
     2. The *order* of the javascript files matters.
 In my case, bootstrap requires jquery to already be loaded, so jquery must come BEFORE bootstrap.

 Once I'd done both of those, everything worked great!